unjs/c12/README.md

 Loads `.env` file if enabled.
 It is disabled by default.

 ```
-.env:              always loaded.
+.env                always loaded.
-.env.local:        always loaded.
+.env.local          always loaded.
-.env.[mode]:       loaded only when mode is defined.
+.env.[mode]         loaded only when mode is defined.
-.env.[mode].local: loaded only when mode is defined.
+.env.[mode].local   loaded only when mode is defined.
 ```

 #### Env Loading Priorities